Skip to main content

 Manual task

 Represents work performed entirely outside the engine, with no automated execution.
-The engine treats it like a service task: it creates a job and waits for an external system to complete it.

 Example